IO-Design-Team/firebase_rules/firebase_rules/README.md

 import 'package:firebase_rules/firebase.dart';

 void example() {
-  /// Dart objects can be converted to rules objects by calling `rules` on them ''.rules().range(0, 1);
+  /// Dart objects can be converted to rules objects by calling `.rules()` on them ''.rules().range(0, 1);

   /// Methods called on `rules` types also take `rules` types as arguments.